 But I was doing okay

-At every Doctor and Public Health appointment, you would fill of a questionnaire to gauge any PPD symptoms and receive confirmation that you were stable or improving (at least this happens in Saskatchewan!).
+At every Doctor and Public Health appointment, you would fill out a questionnaire to gauge any PPD symptoms and receive confirmation that you were stable or improving (at least this happens in Saskatchewan!).
 The Edinburg Postnatal Depression Scale (or some form of it) asked about ability to laugh, looking forward to activities, feelings of sadness and crying.
-My results continued to improve with each visit – I could feel humour and joy, while sadness was decreasing, almost disappearing.
+My results continued to improve with each visit – I could feel humor and joy, while sadness was decreasing, almost disappearing.
 By no means did my positive results on the scale mean that I wasn’t struggling as a new mom – cracked nipple, lopsided boobs, mom guilt about one thing or another, and lack of sleep to name a few.
 But I was improving… and on so many occasions, I felt downright HAPPY!

 An Unwelcome Surprise

 Boy, was my world rocked the first time I had a “vision” of me standing on a hotel balcony and our son being picked up by the wind and falling fourteen floors.
 And they kept coming… our son blowing off the edge of a boat, car ferries sinking, fires in his bedroom while he slept, drowning in the whirlpool.

 These visions would most often strike as I reached that sweet spot between awake and asleep… my heart would race, I’d start sweating, and uncontrollable tears would fall.
 They kept getting stronger and more frequent until the point that I was afraid to go to sleep.
 What new Mom can spare any minutes of sleep?
 But I couldn’t overcome the fear and felt like I couldn’t tell anyone these truly awful things that I imagined happening to our son… more mom guilt.

 Through some late night googling, I learned they were called Intrusive Thoughts.